|

 In Retirement Ceremony

-Lineberger for over 10 years, but had never met him until being invited to
+for over 10 years, but had never met him until being invited to attend his

-This invitation speaks highly for Don’s professionalism and tactful
+invitation speaks highly for Don’s professionalism and tactful persistence

-persistence with the Board (AFBCMR) by being honored to participate.
-He must have
+with the Board (AFBCMR) by being honored to participate.
+He must have made

 Nicely done, Over!!!